 How to create a grouped column chart

 The grouped column chart presents quantitative values for categories and additional categorical dimensions.
 This is ideal if you want to give a quick overview of something as you would do with a bar chart or column chart but add more information with the help of additional columns.
-In essence you provide more information in one chart, ideally by visualizing a certain pattern.
+In essence, you provide more information in one chart, ideally by visualizing a certain pattern.

 This tutorial will show you how to prepare your data to create a grouped bar chart.

-Preparing and importing data
+Preparing and importing the data

-- One header row containing labels
+- One header row containing descriptive labels ("Year", "Revenue", etc.)

 Check & Describe